-The research t CHARMEC focuses on the mechanical interaction between components of trains and track.
+The research carried out within competence center CHARMEC focuses on the mechanical interaction between components of trains and track.
 The research provides new solutions to the industry that improve cost efficiency and robustness.
 In addition, the research provides operators and infrastructure managers with better tools to purchase, operate and maintain the railway system.
 This leads to a less expensive and more robust passenger and freight traffic.

 The current development towards heavier, faster, safer, more cost efficient and environmental friendly, and more frequent transports increases the demands on the railway system.
 Resulting phenomena are studied within the centre.
 Analytical, numerical and experimental methods are developed and applied.
 New materials, designs and operational procedures are investigated and the consequences of altered operational conditions are being investigated.
 To carry out these studies, a range of methods and criteria have been developed within CHARMEC.